 Museum Mile begins with The Metropolitan Museum of Art, the preeminent art institution in the U.S. With countless works of art spanning nearly 6,000 years of world history, the museum contains multitudes.
 While you're there, visit the ancient Egyptian Temple of Dendur and the Costume Institute for the wildly popular fashion exhibit each year.
 One block away, in the Brutalist building once home to the Whitney Museum, the Met shows its modern and contemporary collections at The Met Breuer.

 Walk north on Fifth Avenue from the Met, and you'll find the rest of Museum Mile.
 Located in the spiral structure designed by Frank Lloyd Wright, the Solomon R. Guggenheim Museum is located at 88th Street.
 Other residents of Museum Mile include Neue Galerie, the The Frick Collection, The Museum of the City of New York, and El Museo del Barrio.

-If you head over to 88th Street you can see Gracie Mansion, where the mayor resides.
-This grand structure is surrounded by Carl Schurz Park, an area that stretches out with several blocks of grassy lawns and benches.
+If you head over to 88th Street and the East River, you can see Gracie Mansion, where the Mayor of New York City resides.
+This grand structure is surrounded by Carl Schurz Park, an area that stretches out with several blocks of grassy lawns, recreation areas, and benches with waterfront views.
 Just south of the park at 81st Street is John Finley Walk, which runs along FDR Drive.
 With playgrounds and enclosed dog runs, this is a lovely place to take the family for an afternoon.